 When a CPA is associated with the unaudited financial statements of a client, regardless of the level of service provided, there is always a risk that the CPA will be held liable for losses associated with misstatements.
-This is even true when the service provided is an attest and assurance engagement, such as a review, when it is a non attest engagement and non assurance engagement, such as a preparation engagement performed in accordance with AR-C Section 70 of SSARS; or a bookkeeping engagement that is subject to the ethical standards of the profession, but for which there are no authoritative standards, such as a bookkeeping engagement resulting in the preparation of financial reports.
+This is even true when the service provided is an attest and assurance engagement, such as a review, when it is a non attest and non-assurance engagement, such as a preparation engagement performed in accordance with AR-C Section 70 of SSARS; or a bookkeeping engagement that is subject to the ethical standards of the profession, but for which there are no authoritative standards, such as a bookkeeping engagement resulting in the preparation of financial reports.

 The source of that liability may be from:

 Keeping in mind that our standards do not apply to individuals outside the profession, a judge, juror, arbiter, or other decision-makers in such an action, is usually only going to be familiar with standards that are brought up in trial and they may not understand them.
 That same decision-maker may believe that we should do more than that which is required by standards and may not agree with our assessment of the level of responsibility taken.

 Today’s practitioners are also faced with Peer Review, requiring them to be certain to be able to demonstrate that they have complied with all requirements of standards and that all reports issued are appropriate for the circumstances to which they apply.
 Most firms rely on checklists to assure that they comply.
 These checklists, however, add an administrative burden and a significant cost to engagements.